-Travel from Naples to Florence by train.
-Journey will take approximately 3 hours.
+Sit back, relax and enjoy the scenery as you travel from Naples to Florence by train.
+The journey will take approximately 3 hours.

 For your added comfort, we will have a Meet & Greet assistance for you upon your arrival who will be waiting for you at the beginning of the platform which your train arrives in on.
 Your representative will help to co-ordinate meeting up with your private chauffeur at the train station and accompany you to your accommodation.

 The Grand Hotel Villa Medici (5*) is a historical residence located in the center of Florence at walking distance from all major art sites and shopping locations.
 It offers a welcoming environment where the high-quality service meets the elegance of the interior furnishings.
 Each room is decorated with antique ornaments, which enrich the magical atmosphere of this 5 star hotel in Florence.
 Villa Medici is one of the best 5 stars hotels in Florence and it is the favourite destination of artists and important persons.
 A refined restaurant and a garden with a swimming pool, complete the charm of this 5 star hotel in Florence.